Esri/arcgis-runtime-samples-android/java/stretch-renderer/README.md

 # Stretch Renderer
-Demonstrates how to use a `StretchRenderer` on a `RasterLayer`.
+A `StretchRenderer` can be used on a `RasterLayer`.
 A `StretchRenderer` can be used to stretch tightly grouped values across the available value spectrum, creating more contrast between objects.
 This is useful for identifying objects in dark images.

 ![Stretch Renderer App](stretch-renderer.png)